thinktandem/thinktandem.io/src/content/articles/lando-platform-workflow.md

 lando rebuild
 # Destroy the containers and tools for this app
 lando destroy
-# Get info on lando service logs
+# Get info on Lando service logs
 lando logs
 # Get a publically accessible URL.
-Run lando info to get the proper localhost address
+(Run `lando info` to see the proper localhost address)
 lando share -u http://localhost:32813
 # "SSH" into the appserver
 lando ssh